jerickBilalat/church-admin-app/README.md

 # Administration Web Application

-Goal: To build an administartion application where users can create events and publish it via email to notify members.
+Goal: Users can create events and publish them via email.

 This project is the culmination of my 3 months and counting, learning the MERN stack from various resources that are listed below.
 It is **currently in developement.**